thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/rest-api.md

 ## Swagger UI

-After installing the ThingsBoard MQTT Broker, you can explore the REST API using the Swagger UI.
+After installing TBMQ, you can explore the REST API using the Swagger UI.

 Access the Swagger UI by opening the following URL: